-Everything about Chateau Camensac Haut Medoc, Bordeaux wine, Fifth Growth producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Camensac Haut Medoc Fifth Growth producer with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Camensac History, Overview

 Today, Chateau Camensac is perhaps, one of the more obscure, 1855 Classified Growths in the Medoc.
 The original chateau which is still in use today was constructed in the 18th century.
 Chateau Camensac was purchased by the Forner family in 1965.

 The Forner family first became active in winemaking in Spain, where they own the popular, Marques de Caceres winery.
 Marques de Caceres is located in the Rioja appellation of Spain.
 Their experience in the Spanish wine trade proved helpful in knowing what to do next, which was to renovate the estate and replant their vineyards.